 Then again, some people will say that Steve Jobs is not a perfectionist.
 He’s just a very demanding boss.

-But whatever label people gave us or what we gave ourselves are not important.
+But whatever label people gave us or what we gave ourselves is not important.

 Someone could give away their entire fortune.
-And people still say that he got rich exploiting others.
-Someone who worked hard all his life, being proud of himself can still be labored by others as a waste of life because they miss out on a lot of things, just to bring food to the table.
+And people still say that he got rich by exploiting others.
+Someone who worked hard all his life, and is proud of himself, can still be labeled by others as a waste of life because they miss out on a lot of things, just to bring food to the table.

 Now let’s go a bit deeper into some of the labels that we have.